Dream Center Schools Announce DeVos-Blessed Restructuring

 The new approach also is consistent with evidence that emerged that Richardson was from the start seeking to leverage non-profit DCEH to make money for for-profit schools and other businesses in which he and his family and close associates were invested.
 Finally, the new DCEH structure is consistent with new proposals by the DeVos Department of Education, scheduled to be debated in public starting tomorrow, that would allow taxpayer money to finance the wholesale shift of education services from entities separate from accredited colleges.

 According to Barton’s email, the DCEH restructuring was accomplished “with assistance from the U.S. Department of Education (DoE), our senior lenders and other strategic partners” –meaning the DeVos Department has apparently blessed the deal.

 The Department confirmed the reorganization in a statement to the Pittsburgh Post-Gazette.

 Barton didn’t name the new non-profit or non-profits that will take over the Art Institutes and South.
 (According to the Post-Gazette, the Ai schools will be transferred to the Education Principle Foundation.
-UPDATE: A separate email to South University staff names the same foundation as the one taking over South.)
+UPDATE: A separate email to South University staff names the same foundation as the one taking over South.
+UPDATE: The Education Principle Foundation was started by the same people behind Colbeck.)
 But Barton implied that more campus closures might be ahead: “We will continue evaluation of all campus locations across education systems to determine where students can best be served.”